GSA Press Releases

 The professionals and teams of the sourcing industry are recognised and celebrated by representatives of the global sourcing community.

-John McAfee and Dr David Bray will keynote at the UK Symposium in June
+Dr David Bray announced as keynote speaker at the UK Symposium in June

 The Global Sourcing Association UK (GSA) is today announcing its newly appointed Council for 20172018.